 How do these accounts work?

-When you are shopping for a place to park a significant amount of savings, the features of the various accounts will weigh heavily on how high of a return on your investment to expect.
+When you are shopping for a place to park a significant amount of savings, there are a few things worth considering.

 - Interest rate.
-A high interest savings account should have rates that give you a better return than a standard savings product.
-Compare the rates amongst a number of providers to find the one that pays the most back for your deposit.
+Compare the rates amongst a number of different savings account to find the one that pays the most back for your deposit of this size.

 - Interest calculation and payment.
 You can earn interest exponentially if you find an account that calculates daily and pays monthly.
 Look to make sure that interest payments are deposited into the account once a month, and that the calculation includes the principal combined with the paid interest.